Hong Kong Stocks Down At Open - UrduPoint

 Hong Kong Stocks Down At Open

-Hong Kong, (UrduPoint / Pakistan Point News - 17th Jul, 2019 ) :Hong Kong stocks started Wednesday on a negative note after Donald Trump sparked fresh trade war worries by warning he could hit China with more tariffs whenever he wanted.
+Hong Kong, (UrduPoint / Pakistan Point News - 18th Jul, 2019 ) :Hong Kong stocks opened with losses on Thursday morning following a negative lead from Wall Street, with energy firms weighed by another drop in oil prices.

 The Hang Seng Index fell 0.